abhi19gupta/TwitterAnalytics/Documentation/source/neo4j_query_generation.rst

 when a user provides the inputs to specify the query, the following steps are executed on the server:

     * Cleanup and processing of the inputs provided by the user.
-    * The variables(User/Tweet) and the relations are stored in a database.
+    * The variables(User/Tweet), their attributes and the relations are stored in a database.
 These stored objects can be later used by the user.

 Finally, to create the query the user need to specify the query name and the return variables.
 The query specified by the user in terms of constraints is converted into a Cypher neo4j graph mining query:

     * All variable attributes are unwinded.
-This connects to thw fact that we are expecting inputs as a list of native objects, hence the unwind for all inputs to the query.
-This ensures a cartesian cross in the query.
+This connects to the fact that we are expecting inputs as a list of native objects, hence the unwind for all inputs to the query.
+This ensures a Cartesian cross in the query.
     * The time indexed part of the query is generated through the time indexing structure with frames and events.
     * The network part is generated through the user network and tweet network based on the relationships.
     * The return variables specified by the user are just concatenated with a return statement in the cypher.